wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 ###Saturday 28 February 2015, 12noon-4pm.
 Free
 Haphazard 2013 filled this historic building to the brim with bizarre antics and amazing images — there were moving musical sculptures; a bouncy, squeaky, ping-pong dance; and an underground labyrinth (but only for the brave).

-Why not join us to see what offbeat oddities and intriguing image 2015 will conjure?
+Why not join us to see what offbeat oddities and intriguing images 2015 will conjure?
 Playful, quirky, fun and sometimes plain daft: this is a very different day for kids and their adults, and adults and their adults.
 Turn up at any time and come and go as you please.

 ####Venue + Booking Details
 Date: Saturday 28 February 2015, 12noon-4pm